[EDUC Research] Seminar on Probability, Analysis and Mathematical Physics 12-14/11/25

 Presentation of the project

 The aim of this conference is to bring together researchers specializing in different fields at the interface between probability theory and analysis, motivated by questions in mathematical physics.
-We have chosen five major themes, each with two one-hour presentations.

 The conference will be held in English, with simultaneous interpretation into French and Spanish available on request.